 Task: Reach out to congressional representatives in our area to improve the implementation of STEM-based legislation

-This past year at World’s, the founder of FIRST, Dean Kamen, emphasized how much of an influence reaching out to congressional representatives could have on furthering STEM in a community.
-Drawing inspiration from Kamen’s speech at Minute Maid Park, we reached out to three congressional representatives in our region - Eddie Bernice Johnson, Colin Allred, and Kenny Marchant.
+This past year at the world championship, the founder of FIRST, Dean Kamen, emphasized how much of an influence reaching out to congressional representatives could have on furthering STEM in a community.
+Drawing inspiration from Kamen’s speech at Minute Maid Park, where the closing ceremonies were held, we reached out to three congressional representatives in our region - Eddie Bernice Johnson, Colin Allred, and Kenny Marchant.
 We wrote to them about FIRST, Iron Reign’s achievements and our MXP program dedicated to sharing the lessons we have learnt within robotics to the rest of our community.
 Specifically, we wrote about bills H.R.
 Building Blocks of STEM Act and the H.R.
 STEM Opportunities Act of 2019, and how we as a team could improve our outreach programs to help with the passage and implementation of these bills.
 Both bills are dedicated to promoting STEM education and careers, with the second one narrowed in on promoting the progress of underrepresented groups in STEM.

 As a robotics team in a STEM school, we know how much our education has impacted us in how we function within the team.
 In a city like Dallas, where economic and racial disparities are large enough that not everyone has access to the same education that we do, we wanted to build upon our existing efforts to improve communal access to a STEM education.
 If we receive a response back, we hope for an opportunity to discuss these bills with said representatives to see how Iron Reign could further contribute towards bringing STEM to our communities through our MXP program.